harism/android-pagecurl/README.md

 * Page Flip 3D [http://nomtek.com/tips-for-developers/page-flip-3d/]

 It isn't very difficult to see what happens here once you take a paper and simply curl it to some direction.
-If you fold paper completely, cylinder, curling happens around, radius becomes zero, making it more of a 2D effect.
+If you fold paper completely, cylinder, curl happens around, radius becomes zero, making it more of a 2D effect.
 And likewise folding the paper so that curl radius is constant most of the characteristics remain - most importantly there is a line - at center of this 'cylinder' - which has constant slope not dependent on radius.